GPII/universal/testData/solutions/solutionsDescription/com_microsoft_office.md

 * Unable to make running instances of the applications reload the new settings.
 If more than one window is open, then the new settings *sometime* reload when switching between the window.
+* Only tested with Office 2016.
+  * The ribbon *may* work in other versions.
+  * The status bar will *not* work in other versions (the registry location contains the version number)